(Urinary Protein Loss Due to Kidney Inflammation)

 IF INTERVENTION IS RECOMMENDED WHAT DOES THAT MEAN?

-There are several aspects to treatment and some or all of them may be instituted depending on the needs of the patient.
+If it is at all possible, the inciting chronic inflammation source should be sought and addressed.
+Abdominal ultrasound, chest radiographs and specialized blood tests are typically employed.
+As for the glomerular protein loss itself, there are several aspects to treatment and some or all of them may be instituted depending on the needs of the patient.

 Low protein, Low sodium diet

 Most commercial renal diets would fit in this category.
 It seems paradoxical that a disease that causes body protein to be lost would be treated with a protein-restricted diet but, in fact, supplementing protein causes albumin to drop faster.

 These medications have been shown to reduce renal protein loss.
 Typically enalapril is recommended for dogs and benazepril is recommended for cats.
 These medications inherently reduce blood flow to the kidneys so care must be taken in patients with elevated creatinine ratios to be sure the uremia does not worsen.
 Lower doses are used and monitoring becomes more important.

 Addition of omega 3 fatty acids to the regimen appears to improve the protein loss situation and supplementation is recommended.
 Most renal diets are already fortified with these anti-inflammatory fats but additional use is felt to be beneficial.